g74c3/recipe-book/sides/mixed-nuts.md

 ## Ingredients

-- Ingredient 1
+- Cashews
-- Ingredient 2
+- Pecans

 ## Instructions

-- Step 1
+- Place cashews and pecans in a bowl.
-- Step 2
+- Mix nuts together.